mpi-performance-guidelines/mpi-performance-guidelines.github.io/dynamic-sparse.md

 is in the way that participants _notify_ that they have reached a certain point in the execution, but do not block on that synchronization.
-Rather, they are free to continue communicating with other processes that have not yet reached the synchronization.
+Rather, they are free to continue communicating with other processes.
 The use of `MPI_IBARRIER` and nonblocking synchronous send operations allows each process to dynamically modify its communication neighbors in a more lightweight manner than a traditional collective approach.
 The literature refers to this as the "nonblocking census" algorithm.

 ### Example